jtf-1/FUN-MAP_PG/README.md

 AIRSTRIKE ON FLEET
 ==================

-The F10 Menu "Ship Strike" provides for a player callable anti-ship strike on both the Tarawa and the Stennis.
+The F10 Menu "Ship Strike" provides for a player callable anti-ship strike on both the Tarawa and the Forrestal.
 The exact target and departure location are randomly selected.
 A message informing the player on the aircraft type, departure location, and target will transmit.

 The three strike packages are as follows:

 1. SU24s loaded with ASMs from Bandar Abbas Intl will target the Tarawa.
 2. SU24s loaded with ASMs from Shiraz International Airport will target the Tarawa.
-3. SU24s loaded with ASMs from Shiraz International Airport will target the Stennis
+3. SU24s loaded with ASMs from Shiraz International Airport will target the Forrestal.

 *BE AWARE OF INDIRECT ROUTING*
 *RECOMMEND TUNING 282.025 FOR BLUE AWACS SUPPORT*